Nagapattinam district

-Nagapattinam district is one of the 38 districts (a coastal district) of Tamil Nadu state in southern India.
+Nagapattinam district is one of the 38 districts of Tamil Nadu state in southern India.
 Nagapattinam district was carved out by bifurcating the erstwhile composite Thanjavur district on 19 October 1991.
 The town of Nagapattinam is the district headquarters.
-As of 2011, the district had a population of 697,069 with a sex-ratio of 1,025 females for every 1,000 males.

 Until Mayiladuthurai district was created out of it on 24 March 2020, Nagapattinam was the only discontiguous district in Tamil Nadu.

 Etymology

 Nagapattinam is derived from Nagar, referring to people, and pattinam referring to town.
 In Tamil Pattinam and paakkam depicts coastal towns.
 The town was also called Cholakula Vallipattinam during the Chola period, when it was one of the important ports.
 Ptolemy refers to Nagapattinam as Nikam and mentions it as one of the most important trade centres of the ancient Tamil country.
 This view is doubtful as there is no contemporary evidence to prove the existence of the town as a metropolis in the name of "Nikama" or "Nikam".
 Nagapattinam was referred to by early writers and the Portuguese as "the city of Coromandel".
+The place is revered in Nalayira Divya Prabandham as Nagai in the 5th to 9th century CE Vaishnava canon, by Alvars.
+It is considered one of the important temples visited by Thirumangai Alvar.
 Appar and Tirugnanasambandar, the 7th-century saint poets refer to the city as Nagai in their verses in Tevaram.
 The town was originally called "Nagai"; the word Pattinam was attached during the Chola era when the town emerged as an important port.